-In an effort to cull out the trichinae-infested hogs, or the worst of them, an attempt was made for a time to microscopically examine the tissues of each hog by having a room full of microscopists examining bits of muscle tissue.
-The difficulty of this can be better understood when it is known that in Chicago alone there are two packing houses that can kill, dress, and pack six hundred hogs an hour each, which means an average of one every six seconds.
-This effort had to be abandoned as impractical and expensive, and so the Department of Agriculture, in a bulletin on trichinosis, says that “no practical system has yet been devised by which persons who eat raw or imperfectly cooked pork can be protected from the danger of trichinosis.”
+In an effort to cull out the trichinae-infested hogs, or the worst of them, for a time an attempt was made to microscopically examine the tissues of each hog by having a room full of microscopists examining bits of muscle tissue.
+(The difficulty of this can be better understood when it is known that in Chicago alone there are two packing houses that can kill, dress, and pack six hundred hogs an hour each, which means an average of one every six seconds.)
+This effort had to be abandoned as impractical and expensive, so the Department of Agriculture, in a bulletin on trichinosis, said that “no practical system has yet been devised by which persons who eat raw or imperfectly cooked pork can be protected from the danger of trichinosis.”

-In this same bulletin it is pointed out that in Germany, where microscopical examination of pork for trichinae is systematically carried out, there occurred in seventeen years 6,329 cases of trichinosis, 32 percent of which were from inspected meat that had been passed as free from trichinae infestation.
+In this same bulletin it was pointed out that in Germany, where microscopical examination of pork for trichinae is systematically carried out, 6,329 cases of trichinosis occurred in seventeen years, 32 percent of which were from inspected meat that had been passed as free from trichinae infestation.